Christonja/100-days-of-code/log.md

 **Thoughts**: Whodunit was simple enough once I knew what was going on.
 Resize remains as difficult as all hell.
 However I'm sure I'll eventually get there.
 However thus far, it's the first CS50 task that I have literally no idea if what I'm doing is even remotely the right way to go about it.

+### Day 17: August 30, Thursday, 2018

+**Today's Progress**: Working through FCC Javascript challenges, continuing to find them hard, but not as hard as the first time around.

+**Thoughts**: It's slowly becomming more intuitive, unfortunately some of these challenges I'm having to look at example solutions to figure out, however I'm finding I only need a couple of clues as opposed to a large chunk of clues.
+I feel like I'm progressing!
+Also late code session, as had literally no time today :/